juliusloman/dynatrace-oneagent-plugin-sslcertcheck/README.md

 | Interval between checks (hours) | Interval between checks on each host in hours | 4 |
 | Additional hostnames to check (SNI) | Additional hostnames to use when Server Name Indication is used.
 This allows checking of services using multiple certificates for a single TLS port. | |

+# Troubleshooting

+For troubleshooting check OneAgent plugin engine log.

 # Limitations

 - Opened TCP port bindings are retrieved from OneAgent and only local TCP ports are checked.
+Listening IP address is provided by OneAgent.
+Currently OneAgent supplies 127.0.0.1 as the listening IP address regardless of the actual TCP port binding.
+- Certificate metadata information may not show up correctly in the process group metadata for OneAgent 1.177 - 1.183